Cisco ACI

 6. A10 Networks

 A load balancer is a physical or virtual appliance that sits before your servers and routes client requests across all servers.
-A load balancer has a lot of additional capabilities that can fulfill those requests in a manner that maximizes speed and capacity utilization and provides that no one server is overworked, which could degrade application performance.
+A load balancer has a lot of additional capabilities that can fulfill those requests in a manner that maximizes speed and capacity utilization and ensures that no one server is overworked, which could degrade application performance.

 It does all of this with a load balancer algorithm.
 Consider a load balancer to act as a reverse proxy and distribute network or application traffic across several servers.
 Load balancers increase applications’ capacity (concurrent users) and reliability.